Simulation-assisted learning of open quantum systems: Numerical Tests

-We consider the optimization problem \eqref{eq: phi} with values $y_{k,n}^*$ computed from 1-local and 2-local observables at time $t = 0.1,0.2,\cdots,1$.
-The measurement time interval is thus $\Delta t=0.1$, while the simulation time interval is much smaller: $\delta t = 0.01$.
-In our numerical test, the randomly chosen initial guess for the optimization has an error $\| \bm\theta^{(0)}- \bm \theta^*\| = 0.4529$.
-We then run the optimization algorithm.
-The results are summarized in \cref{fig:exp1923}.
-Although the Lindblad operator is a nonlinear function of the parameters, the optimization problem still identifies the parameters rather quickly.
-Also observed is that with all 2-local observables, the optimization converges faster.
-One speculation is that the constant in the condition \eqref{ident} is larger for the choice with all 2-local observables.

-To further test the effect of the choice of the observables, we choose 1-local observables, by only keeping $\sigma_j^x$ and $\sigma_j^y$'s for each spin, while other configurations of the test remain the same.
-In this case, we observe that the optimization takes many more iterations to reach a plateau, as shown in \cref{fig:exp23.2}, and the optimization error is still quite large, indicating that this collection of observables are inadequate for the Lindbladian learning problem.
+The optimization problem \eqref{eq: phi} with values $y_{k,n}^*$ \bl{involved both} 1-local and 2-local observables at time $t = 0.1,0.2,\cdots,1$ \bl{($\Delta t=0.1$)}. \bl{The simulation time interval is much smaller: $\delta t = 0.01$.
+These experiments (results shown in \cref{fig:exp1923}) indicate that effective parameter identification could be achieved even with the nonlinear parametric model.
+Moreover, faster convergence was observed when employing all 1 and 2-local observables, which could be possibly caused by a larger constant in the condition \eqref{ident}.} To further illustrate the effect of the choice of the observables, we choose 1-local observables, by only keeping $\sigma_j^x$ and $\sigma_j^y$'s for each spin, while other configurations of the test remain the same. \bl{This modification led to a noticeable increase in the number of iterations to reach a plateau, as demonstrated in \cref{fig:exp23.2}.
+The large optimization error suggests that the limited set of 1-local observables is insufficient for the Lindbladian learning problem.}

+\bl{ So far we only considered a small initial guess to show the second-order convergence property of Levenberg-Marquardt algorithm.
+To illustrate the robustness of our algorithm, we implemented three additional numerical experiments with initial guesses chosen such that the difference between the initial parameter $\bm \theta^{(0)}$ and the minimizer $\bm\theta^*$ is $\mathcal{O}(1)$ for both linear and nonlinear cases.
+We repeat the numerical experiment in \cref{fig:exp28}, but using a random initial guess with a much larger error $\|\bm\theta^{(0)}-\bm\theta^*\| = 2.3650$.
+The convergence is within 10 iterations as shown in \cref{fig:exp28.1 further3}.

+Similarly, we repeat the experiment in \cref{fig:exp1923} and the initial guess has error $\|\bm\theta^{(0)}-\bm\theta^*\| = 2.0359$.
+Our algorithm still converged quite rapidly as depicted in \cref{fig:exp25.3 further3}.

+We now choose $\bm \theta^{(0)}$ with a much larger initial error $\|\bm \theta^{(0)}-\bm \theta^*\| = 7.8569$ in the experiment in \cref{fig:exp28}.
+As we can observe from \cref{fig:exp28.1 further2}, the algorithm still exhibits convergence but the parameter $\bm\theta$ has settled to another minimum.
+Nevertheless, the objective function is almost zero, indicating an excellent fit to the observation data.
+In summary, our algorithm demonstrates robust performance even with a considerably larger initial guess.
+However, the algorithm might end up with another global minimum $\bm\theta$. }